marselgray/d3intro/README.md

 ````

 ### Learning Notes
-For lines, the coordinates can't be put into CSS
+- For lines, the coordinates can't be put into CSS
-SVGs are severed in a first come, first serve manner, you cant use z-index to depict which thing sound be layered where.
+- SVGs are severed in a first come, first serve manner, you cant use z-index to depict which thing sound be layered where.
+- Polygons require points